 Maybe I was being a bit Daddy Cool.
 That might be it?

 There I was, walking my 12-year old daughter and my 11-year-old son down to the bus stop to meet the school bus.
 We were in good time, the sun was shining bright on one of those pet winter days, and I just felt good.
 With my kids, a bounding Bella pulling on her lead all set for a good walk on the North Beach afterwards.

 I was looking at my gorgeous daughter so tall and blossoming, in her navy Superdry hoodie and skinny jeans, her tawny hair up in a ponytail to stop her fiddling with it in school.
 And driving her teacher nuts.
 Coming to the end of primary school and thoughts turning with trepidation and excitement to secondary and the changes ahead.

 My son yet again in his soft cotton blue Nike pants with the orange pocket — which picks up the orange Nike hoodie.
 He swears he doesn’t give a damn about cool clothes and haircuts that have names, even if he can wax forever about the latest Messi boot slash or stripe.
 He had also dismissed the mint green twill chinos laid out for him this morning as “too girly”.

-All is good and I am a bit animated, maybe that is it, just as this lad in his mid-teens is passing us on a fairly swish mountain bike.
+All was good and I was a bit animated, maybe that was it, just as this lad in his mid-teens was passing us on a pretty swish mountain bike.
 I’m not sure what I was even saying exactly, just bantering away, but it must have been something to do with the way I was saying it.

 After he passed us, both of my kids frowned at me in unison.

 “Dad,” said Keelin, “don’t do that!”

 “Talk loud like that,” says Oran.

 It had to be something to do with Teenage Cycle Boy, something to do with him just being there and hearing me going on.

 I had embarrassed them somehow.
 I couldn’t see how from my perspective.
 But maybe from their’s … See?
 I’ was on this: I could feel a timely Daddy Talk coming on.